vyn-development/lab-1/README.md

 ## 3. Why do we need `@SpringBootApplication` annotation?
 What will happen if we remove it?

+>We use this annotation to mark the main class of a Spring Boot application, to enable a host of features, e.g. Java-based Spring configuration, component scanning, and in particular for enabling Spring Boot's auto-configuration feature.
+> If we remove this annotation, then the Spring Boot auto-configuration mechanism will not turn on and scanning @Component for the package in which the application is located and will not be able to register additional beans in the context or import additional configuration classes

 ## 4. What is the purpose of the interface `CommandLineRunner`?

 > Interface used to indicate that a bean should _run_ when it is contained within a `Spring` application.
 Multiple `CommandLineRunner` beans can be defined within the same application context and can be ordered using the `Ordered` interface or `@Order` annotation.
 [JAVADOC of `Spring`]